MarkusLange/r_ru-torrent-install-script/README.md

 - https://github.com/arakasi72/rtinst

 ## Features ##
+- GUI
   - full GUI based configuration and installation
   - grep systeminformation by itself
   - works on all Debian based Linux systems (apt and systemd are needed)
+    - Debian
     - Ubuntu
     - Mint
     - Raspbian
   - needs only wget and dialog pre installation
   - choose between present user or add a new one
-- script keeps itself actuall
+  - script keeps itself actuall (grep Users and ruTorrent Version on startup)
-- ruTorrent can easily updated
   - Web Authenification can de-/activate on will user can add and remove
-- SSL support self signed or Let's encrypt
+  - SSL support Self signed or Let's encrypt
   - HTTP to HTTPS redirection
+  - shows installation log
+  - script shows actuall changelog from git
+- ruTorrent
+  - ruTorrent can easily updated
+  - add python path to rutorrent to support cloudflare
+- rtorrent
   - did not use deprecated libapache2-mod-scgi
   - use of secure open_local instead of open_port from rtorrent with rutorrent
   - used latest rtorrent.rc direct from rtorrent git
-- used deamon.mode from rtorrent if possible
+  - used deamon.mode for rtorrent if possible
-- shows installation log
-- script shows actuall changelog from git
 - more under screenshots

 ## To-Do's ##